Antwone Fisher: Early life and education

 Fisher was born in prison to 17-year-old single mother Eva Mae Fisher.
 His father, 23-year-old Edward Elkins, had been shot dead by a jealous girlfriend two months earlier.
 Antwone was placed in a foster home weeks after he was born, and remained in foster care through most of his childhood.
 After living with a foster mother for two years, Fisher was taken away from her.
 He was then placed into another foster home with Rev. Ulysses and Isabella Pickett.
 He spent 14 years of his childhood with the Picketts.
 Antwone was sent to George Junior Republic School, a discipline school for boys, from which he graduated before he joined the United States Navy.

 Career

 Government work

 Fisher joined the U.S. Navy to escape homelessness.
-Fisher spent 12 years in the Navy, retiring in 1989.
+Fisher spent 12 years in the Navy and separated from military service in 1989.
 Here, he met Lt.
 Commander Williams, a psychiatrist who helped him work through his emotional traumas.
-After the discharge from the Navy, Fisher joined the Federal Bureau of Prisons as a federal correctional officer.
+After his discharge from the Navy, Fisher joined the Federal Bureau of Prisons as a federal correctional officer.